-Just like Bill’s new book, Hormegeddon, this new newsletter, The Bonner-Denning Letter, could only be written by a man with his wealth, accomplishments, and experience.
-Someone who has started businesses all over the world… who has employed thousands of employees… who has made investments on 5 continents… who owns hundreds of thousands of acres of land… who travels well over 100,000 air miles every year… who has acquired more than two dozen businesses… launched over 1,000 products… and sees a dozen different business deals cross his desk every single week.
+The Bonner-Denning Letter could only be written by a man with Bill’s wealth, accomplishments, and experience.
+Someone who has started businesses all over the world… who has employed thousands of employees… who has made investments on five continents… who owns hundreds of thousands of acres of land… who travels well over 100,000 air miles every year… who has acquired more than two dozen businesses… launched over 1,000 products… and sees a dozen different business deals cross his desk every single week.

 Bill isn’t a stock-picker.
 He’s not going to build a portfolio for you to follow.
 Instead, he shares insights and ideas about how the business and financial worlds REALLY work.

 He identifies big opportunities.
 He shows you where average investors are making big mistakes.
 He details opportunities he’s interested in personally, and what’s going on with his global business.
 In short, Bill opens a window to the world of the wealthy that you simply won’t find anywhere else.

 he rich are so much richer today than they were 30 years ago… because they scammed the Fed.

 Real capitalists would drain the swamp and let open markets and win-win deals run free.

 If you lock in tons of debt, you’ll still have it when the economy tanks and you can’t pay...

 People don’t blame themselves for their misfortunes.
 They blame someone else…

 What a twist!
 What a turn!
 What another fine mess we’ve gotten into!

 The next go-round of inflation will solve the debt problem.
 The future is not all grim…